Advertising Legal & Compliance

 The Scope and Sweep of FTC’s Enforcement Powers

 Our advertising and marketing compliance attorneys are highly skilled in Federal Trade Commission (FTC) and state law advertising issues.
 Advertising and marketing claims can plague a healthcare company with both liability and regulatory enforcement.
+The federal Trade Commission Act (FTCA) requires that all claims be truthful and non-misleading.
+With this one requirement, the FTCA sweeps everything into the FTC’s jurisdiction, including all public statements (online and offline) in its marketing materials about its services or products.

 FTC can require that a company disgorge its unlawful profits; penalties can be in the millions.

-One of the core requirements behind FTC’s enforcement authority is that all claims be substantiated.
-As FTC explains in the FTC Policy Statement Regarding Advertising Substantiation, the underlying requirement is that advertisers have a reasonable basis for advertising claims before they are disseminated.
+One of the core requirements behind the FTC’s enforcement authority is that all claims be substantiated.
+As the FTC explains in the FTC Policy Statement Regarding Advertising Substantiation, the underlying requirement is that advertisers have a reasonable basis for advertising claims before they are disseminated.
 Failure to have a reasonable basis for the claims is an unfair and deceptive act or practice in violation of the FTCA.

 This requirement severely limits the claims that can be made, independent of FDA concerns.